-- (2) At the request of the Office of Management and Budget (OMB) and the Department of Health and Human Service's Office of the Assistant Secretary for Financial Resources, SAMHSA underwent a performance measure reduction effort designed to decrease the total number of performance measures.
-As a result, the measure previously used for Decision Unit 3, Measure 4 was removed from SAMHSA's current budget measure portfolio. - (3) The performance targets for FY 2015 and FY 2016 were set at 88% for each year.
-Performance targets were set using analysis of the results from previous years combined with expected resources.
-The targets for FY 2015 and FY 2016 were set based on the historical actual data reported which was available at the time.
-We anticipate future targets will be met as they better align with the changing environment due to marijuana laws. - (4) Data for MAI are collected by the grantees through OMB approved survey instruments.
+At the request of the Office of Management and Budget (OMB) and the Department of Health and Human Service's Office of the Assistant Secretary for Financial Resources, SAMHSA underwent a performance measure reduction effort designed to decrease the total number of performance measures.
+As a result, the measure previously used for Decision Unit 3, Measure 4 was removed from SAMHSA's current budget measure portfolio.

+- (3) The performance targets for FY 2016 and FY 2017 were set at 88% for each year.
+Performance targets were set using analysis of the results from previous years combined with expected resources. - (4) Data for MAI are collected by the grantees through OMB approved survey instruments.
 Measures used include items from other validated instruments, such as Monitoring the Future and NSDUH.
-Grantees collect and then enter their data using an online data entry system.
-The data are processed, cleaned, analyzed and reported under the Program Evaluation for Prevention Contract.
+Grantees collect and then entered, processed, cleaned, analyzed and reported under the Program Evaluation for Prevention Contract (PEP-C).
 Data are checked for completeness and accuracy using a set of uniform cleaning rules.
 Information about any data problems or questions is transmitted to the Contracting Officer's Representative and task lead, who work with the program Government Project Officers and grantees on a resolution.
 Grantees also receive instructions on the data collection protocols at grantee meetings and through survey administration guides.
 Other performance results reflect the proportion of matched baseline-exit surveys that show an increase in levels of perceived risk-of-harm for those engaging in at least one of the following behaviors: binge drinking, regular cigarette use and regular marijuana use.